-Former Godessa M.C.
-Burni Aman’s debut solo album, “Sweet Science,” is long time coming.
-Godessa – featuring Burni Aman, Shameema Williams and EJ von Lyrik – stood out as a leading female hip-hop crew from Cape Town, reaching local and international audiences.
+The debut album of former Godessa M.C., Burni Aman, “Sweet Science,” is long time coming.
+While they were together, Godessa – consisting of Aman, Shameema Williams and EJ von Lyrik – stood out as a leading female hip-hop crew from Cape Town, South Africa.

 I first interviewed Godessa in 2003 while I was conducting research towards my PhD.
 In that interview, Williams said that Godessa took its lead from politically conscious hip-hop crew, Prophets of da City (POC), recognized as pioneers of rapping ‘in the vernac’ [mother tongue] and hip-hop activism in South Africa.
 Godessa followed suit by addressing political themes in their music and by participating in youth development workshops.